Log4j uses the classes shown in the diagram below.

 Log4j makes it easy to name Loggers by software component.
 This can be accomplished by instantiating a Logger in each class, with the logger name equal to the fully qualified name of the class.
 This is a useful and straightforward method of defining loggers.
 As the log output bears the name of the generating Logger, this naming strategy makes it easy to identify the origin of a log message.
 However, this is only one possible, albeit common, strategy for naming loggers.
 Log4j does not restrict the possible set of loggers.
 The developer is free to name the loggers as desired.

 Since naming Loggers after their owning class is such a common idiom, the convenience method LogManager.getLogger() is provided to automatically use the calling class's fully qualified class name as the Logger name.

 Nevertheless, naming loggers after the class where they are located seems to be the best strategy known so far.

 LoggerConfig objects are created when Loggers are declared in the logging configuration.
 The LoggerConfig contains a set of Filters that must allow the LogEvent to pass before it will be passed to any Appenders.
 It contains references to the set of Appenders that should be used to process the event.

 LoggerConfigs will be assigned a Log Level.
-The set of possible levels includes (TRACE, DEBUG, INFO, WARN, ERROR and FATAL).
-Note that in Log4j 2, the Level is an Enum and cannot be sub-classed.
-Users who desire more granularity are encouraged to use Markers instead.
+The set of built-in levels includes TRACE, DEBUG, INFO, WARN, ERROR, and FATAL.
+Log4j 2 also supports custom log levels.
+Another mechanism for getting more granularity is to use Markers instead.

 Log4j 1.x and Logback both have the concept of "Level Inheritance".
 In Log4j 2, Loggers and LoggerConfigs are two different objects so this concept is implemented differently.
 Each Logger references the appropriate LoggerConfig which in turn can reference its parent, thus achieving the same effect.